This dashboard is available to all customers in the Enterprise Architecture Suite with the Application Portfolio Management Module (APM).

 Deviating Inventory filters

-All indicators on the dashboard exclude Applications that are "end of life", meaning that the Application has reached the so-called lifecycle phase.
+All KPIs on the dashboard exclude Applications that are "end of life", meaning that the Application has reached the so-called lifecycle phase.
 The same holds true for any Fact Sheet that has Quality Seal "Draft" or "Rejected".